dpseidel/dpseidel.github.io/research.md

 :star: **Personal Announcement!:** This summer I'll be working at RStudio as an intern on the ggplot2 package!
 I'm excited to expand my development skills and get my hands dirty maintaining a package used by so many! :star:

 Generally, my research focuses on the movement of large mammals and their diseases, especially those with environmental reservoirs.
-My primary system of investigation is anthrax in populations of African Elephant and zebra within Etosha National Park, Namibia.
+My primary system of investigation is anthrax in populations of African elephant and zebra within Etosha National Park, Namibia.

 <p align="center"><img src="https://dpseidel.github.io/img/elephants.jpg"/></p>